 Veterinarians accepting positions at San Diego County specialty hospitals, emergency clinics, or corporate practices can qualify on a fully executed offer letter with a start date within 150 days of closing.

-Veterinary school debt on IBR or in deferment may be excluded from DTI entirely — removing the primary barrier that prevents San Diego County veterinarians from qualifying on conventional programs.
+Veterinary school debt on IBR or in deferment may be excluded from DTI for borrowers qualifying on residency or fellowship income — removing, for those in training, the primary barrier to qualifying while carrying high program debt.

 Veterinarians considering future practice ownership can preserve capital for buy-in while purchasing a home now.
 The veterinarian mortgage allows both goals to coexist without forcing one to wait for the other.